RetroNynjah/PET-SK-IEEE-edge-connector-adapter/README.md

 # PET SK IEEE-488 to edge connector adapter

-Many accessories for the CBM PET are desgined for models which have an edge connector for IEEE-BUS while the PET 8032-SK/8096-SK/200 has a standard IEEE-488 connector.
+Many accessories for the CBM PET such as SD2PET and PETdisk are desgined for models which have an edge connector for IEEE-BUS while the PET 8032-SK/8096-SK/200 has a standard IEEE-488 connector.
 That's a D-shaped connector which is sometimes called GPIB connector or Centronix connector.
 This cheap adapter converts from the standard IEEE-488 port on the SK models to a card edge so that standard PET accessories with edge connectors can be used.

 <img src="images\adapter.jpg" alt="Photo of adapter" width="600"/><br/>